-She has presented several posters at the American Academy of Dermatology as well as The American Society of Dermatopathology and has published articles in the journals of Clinical and Experimental Dermatology and Cutis.
-Dr. Yasuda also enjoys participating in resident education, teaching dermatology and dermatopathology.
+Dr. Yasuda has presented several posters at the American Academy of Dermatology as well as The American Society of Dermatopathology and has published articles in the journals of Clinical and Experimental Dermatology .
+She also enjoys participating in resident education, teaching dermatology and dermatopathology.

 Dr. Yasuda is interested in the interpretation of skin biopsies and its influence on the diagnosis and management of cutaneous disease.
-Her clinical interests in addition to general dermatology include hair loss, pediatric dermatology, melanoma, blistering disorders, psoriasis, acne, and drug-induced rashes.
+In addition to general dermatology, her clinical interests include hair loss, pediatric dermatology, melanoma, bullous disorders, psoriasis, acne, and drug-induced rashes